pcholt/demosthenes/README.md

 https://github.com/Tinder/StateMachine and getting some inspiration from https://kotlinlang.org/docs/reference/type-safe-builders.html I thought I might make a more DSL-like state machine implementation.

-State machine gets constructed from a DSL like this:
+State machine gets constructed from a DSL like this.
+First create an enum class of all the possible states and events that can occur to those states:

+    enum class States {
+        Solid, Liquid, Gas
+    }
+    enum class Events {
+        Melt, Freeze, Boil, Condense
+    }

+Now create a state machine which will hold those states and receive events

     val machine = stateMachine<States, Events> {
         state(Solid) {